What is Nordic Walking?

 Nordic Walking combines the simplicity of walking with core and upper body conditioning similar to Nordic skiing.
 This gives you a full body workout, which means that you can:

-- Burn up to 46% more calories compared to walking without poles.
+- Burn around 20% more calories compared to walking without poles.

 - Release tension in your neck and shoulders.